noahlandis/WizardSupplyCo/docs/DesignDoc.md

 ### Model Tier
 Our model tier (`M` in `MVC`) is built using Java and Spring Framework.
 The model tier is responsible for storing the application data objects and providing persistance.
 The model tier also exposes a set of APIs to the controller tier (`C` in `MVC`) to manipulate the data objects from the Model.
 The model tier is divided into three resources: `Inventory`, `User` and `Carts`.

 The `Inventory` resource is responsible for storing the `Product` data objects and providing persistence via Data Access Object (DAO) classes.
-The `Product` class is the highest abstraction class used for storing data about a product, such as name, price, SKU (Stock Keeping Unit), images, as well an instace of a `Description` object and a `Stock` object.
-The `Description` class is used for storing data about a product's description such as the product's nsummary text, the product's tags. `Description` also encapsulates behavior related to said data.
+The `Product` class is the highest abstraction class used for storing data about a product, such as name, price, SKU (Stock Keeping Unit), images, as well an instance of a `Description` object and a `Stock` object.
+The `Description` class is used for storing data about a product's description such as the product's summary text, the product's tags. `Description` also encapsulates behavior related to said data.
 The `Stock` class is used for storing the product's stock quantity, and encapsulates behavior related to it.

 Persistence is provided by the `InventoryDAO` interface, and its concrete implementation `InventoryFileDAO`.
 The `ProductFileDAO` class is the layer between the product data objects and thee controller tier, and provides methods for saving, loading, and altering `Product` data objects.
 It achieves this via serialization and deserialization of `Product` objects to and from a JSON file.